-The Priest that said his first Mass for us had a pariish with the Church badly detiorated and in desparate need a power washing and painting.
+The Priest that said his first Mass for us had a parish with the Church badly deteriorated and in desperate need a power washing and painting.
 Our fellow missionaries took up a collection and power washed and painted the church.
-The Parishoners were literally in disbelief that this was being done for them.
-Needless to say the Priest had been praying for this understanding God's Goodness and his Providence to allow up to respond in kind to his first mass being said for us.
+The Parishioners were literally in disbelief that this was being done for them.
+Needless to say, the Priest had been praying for this understanding God's Goodness and his Providence to allow up to respond in kind to his first mass being said for us.

 Why in the world would you skip school, spend money, and waste your time going to somewhere with no internet connection, no malls, and no friends just to help strangers?‖ Wow, harsh question.
 But yes, someone actually asked me this.
 Granted, I am skipping classes, yes I am spending money, and I am spending time to help serve those who I don‘t even know.

 My name is Ana Caballero, a college student, volunteer, athlete, and part-time worker.
 Needless to say, I get caught up with day to day living but thankfully I had a wakeup call.
 One day, my father asked me to join him on a Medical Missionary Trip to Mexico.
 Without looking at my assignment notebook or work schedule, I said YES!

 Since I can remember, my parents have instilled the importance of giving back to the world by using the talents that God has graciously bestowed upon me.